-ARTICLE 32 Longevity
+ARTICLE 30 Longevity

-- 1. Creditable Service for Longevity Computation: Periods of permanent full-time employment with the County of Clark shall be considered as creditable service for the purpose of computing longevity eligibility.
+1. Creditable Service for Longevity Computation: Periods of permanent full-time employment with the County of Clark shall be considered as creditable service for the purpose of computing longevity eligibility.
 Any period in which an employee, while employed by the County of Clark, is called into the active military service of the United States Armed Forces involuntarily will be considered as creditable service for computation of longevity pay.
 Upon completion of five (5) full years of creditable service, eligible employees on the County payroll as of October 15, 1991, shall be entitled to longevity pay in addition to their base salary.
 All remaining employees shall be entitled to longevity pay in addition to their base salary upon completion of eight (8) full years of creditable service.
-All employees hired or rehired on or after December 24, 2011 will not be eligible for longevity pay. - a.
+All employees hired or rehired on or after July 1, 2011 will not be eligible for longevity pay.

+- a.
 Longevity shall be paid annually, in a lump sum amount, during the first pay period following the employee's anniversary hire date, as adjusted for below conditions where applicable.
 Longevity payments shall be prorated from the anniversary hire date, as adjusted, for employees separated for any reason.
 Longevity rates for eligible employees shall be paid at the rate of .57 of 1% per year for each year of creditable service.
-Overtime pay or compensatory time shall not be considered in the calculation of longevity pay.

-- b.
-Newly hired Probation Officers previously covered under other County contracts that include longevity shall maintain that benefit. - 2.
+Overtime pay or compensatory time shall not be considered in the calculation of longevity pay. - b.
+Newly promoted employees previously covered under other County contracts that include longevity shall maintain that benefit. - 2.
 Non-Creditable Service for Longevity Computation: - a.
 Any period that an employee is on any leave of absence without pay over a period of 21 consecutive calendar days in a calendar year will be deducted from the creditable service for longevity pay. - b.
 Period or periods of service in the active military service of the United States Armed Forces in which the employee enlisted voluntarily for active service other than period of war time or national emergency. - c.
 Suspension periods as a result of disciplinary action.

-ARTICLE 33 Private Automobiles
+ARTICLE 31 Private Automobiles

-Where an employee is required by a supervisor to use his/her private automobile in the performance of County business, he/she shall be reimbursed at the rate as established by NRS for each mile actually traveled in the performance of such County business.
+Where an employee is required to use his/her private automobile in the performance of County business, he/she shall be reimbursed at the rate as established by NRS for each mile actually traveled in the performance of such County business.
 In certain circumstances, the employee may be requested to represent the County in non-client transport activities such as official meetings or ceremonies with other County departments or external organizations, groups, or other outside private or public official meetings.
 If an employee is required to use a passenger vehicle in the performance of his/her job, the County will make every effort to provide a County vehicle for use.
 Employees shall not transport clients in their personal vehicles.
-In cases of extreme emergencies at Spring Mountain Youth Camp, employees may volunteer to use their personal vehicles to insure the safety of the children, and only if sufficient County transportation is not available at the camp.
-When there is a question of vehicle safety, operations, or risk related to the use of an employee's private vehicle, the employee, at their discretion, may deny the use of their personal vehicle.
+In cases of extreme emergencies, employees may volunteer to use their personal vehicles to insure the safety of the youth, and only if sufficient County transportation is not available.
+When there is a question of vehicle safety, operations, or risk related to the use of the employees private vehicle, the employee, at their discretion, may deny the use of their personal vehicle.
+In the event the employee is required to transport a client for any purpose the County shall make every effort to provide an appropriate vehicle.